The Colle dell'Arpione

 On the orographic left of the valley, the scrap and detritus dumped from the quarry can still be seen.
 Walking along the trail, if one observes carefully, there are blocks of marble that have fallen from the quarry above, although time and the elements have combined to coat them with a grayish film that conceals their bright white interior.

-From the village of San Bernardo di Desertetto (1085 m), follow the paved road that crosses the village and becomes unpaved.
-Keep going straight past several turnoffs until, in Borghignon, the road forks: to the right, a quarry road, closed off, and to the left the path that leads to the Colle dell'Arpione.
+From the hamlet of San Bernardo di Desertetto (1085 m) follow the paved road that crosses the town and turns into a dirt road.
+You ignore various side branches until, in the locality of Borghignon, the road forks: on the right the cart track (closed by a bar) leads to the old marble quarry, while on the left you head towards Colle dell'Arpione.

 Access and parking